jbjurling/MSc_degree_project/GenePanels.md

 rm *SOC_ttest.log
 ```

-Extractted genotype data per gene using plink_genes.sh and then ran t-test per gene to see if specific genes in the gene panels gave the significant differences between cases and controls.
+Extracted genotype data per gene using plink_genes.sh and then ran t-test per gene to see if specific genes in the gene panels gave the significant differences between cases and controls.

+3) T-test for each gene separately.

 ```
 module load bioinfo-tools R_packages